-- PEO01.
-Contribute to problem-solving within their work area PEO02.
-Distinguish themselves as effective communicators and - team members in their profession PEO03.
-Model ethical and professional attitudes and behavior - PEO04.
-Pursue credentialing and professional development opportunities to remain current and adapt to changes in
+PEO01.
+Contribute to problem-solving within their work area

+PEO02.
+Distinguish themselves as effective communicators and team members in their profession

+PEO04.
+Pursue credentialing and professional development opportunities to remain current and adapt to changes in the field

 Student Learning Outcomes (SLOs) describe the knowledge, skills, and competencies a graduate can demonstrate immediately upon graduation.